From T-Rex to Triceratops — explore the incredible world of dinosaurs

 From volcanoes to weather systems, explore the forces that shape our world

 Dinosaurs ruled Earth for 165 million years.
-Here's when they lived, evolved, and went extinct.
+Here's when they lived, how their world differed from ours, and what ended their reign.

 Transform your commute, workout, or downtime into learning time.
 Our AI-generated audio makes complex topics accessible and engaging.